plangrade/plangrade-ruby/README.md

 ## Usage

-This gem offers two way to interact with plangrade's API:
+This gem offers three ways to interact with plangrade's API:

 1. Calling methods on `Plangrade` module.
+(Returns an API response)
 2. Calling methods on an instance of `Plangrade::Client`.
+(Returns an API response)
+3. Calling methods on the custom object models.
+(Returns identity mapped objects)

 ### Calling methods on the plangrade module